-The largest part of the total risk weighted assets relates to credit risk (93%).
-Market risk accounts for 1% and operational risk comprises 5% of the total risk weighted assets as of 31 December 2019.
+As can be deduced from the table, the largest part of the total risk weighted assets relates to credit risk (93%).
+Market risk accounts for 1% and operational risk comprises 5% of the total risk weighted assets as of 31 December 2020.

-Leverage Ratio
+Leverage ratio

 In addition to the changes in the minimum required solvency, a non-risk based measure, namely the Leverage Ratio, has been established to limit excessive leverages in the financial industry.
 Anadolubank does not carry large amounts of assets and/or off-balance sheet items which may not be captured in a risk based approach due to low risk weights assigned within the capital requirement regulations.
 As a result, Anadolubank has sustainable and high leverage ratio.
-At the end of 2019, the Bank's leverage ratio was at 17.7%, which is well above the Basel III proposal of 3%.
+At the end of 2020, the leverage ratio was at 16.3%, which is well above the Basel III proposal of 3%.

-Internal Capital Adequacy Assessment Process (ICAAP)
+Internal capital adequacy assessment process (ICAAP)